CHEREF-Mehdi/Othello/README.md

 # Othello
 Creating a game (Othello) and its AI based on ALPHABETA and NegaMax algorithmes using Processing (A free development environment Java library).

+The completion date of this project : December 2016 the time of publication in Github : 13 November 2018

 ![alt text](https://github.com/CHEREF-Mehdi/Othello/blob/master/ReadMeImages/start.png)

 # About the game